A Carol for Christmas 2015

 On the afternoon of 4th December in King's College Chapel, Stephen Cleobury, John Rutter, Richard Causton and The King's Singers will work with the winning composers of the Community Choir and SATB Choir composition categories in a workshop environment with choirs from across the UK.

-Winners of ‘A Carol for Christmas’ announced
+Singing Aloud For ‘A Carol for Christmas’

 Congratulations to the winners of ‘A Carol for Christmas’ Composition Competition 2015 - Jo Nicholls, Toby Hession, Benedict Heneghan and Clive Smith.